COGS 14A: Intro to Research Methods

 - Become sensitive to potential pitfalls (confounds, nuisance variables, participant attrition, carryover effects) of different types of research

-- Assignments are due at the beginning of class.
+- Any assignments are due at the beginning of class.
 Late work will be penalized.

 - Readings are required.
 If expense is an issue, please try to find someone to share the book with or take a look for books on reserve in the library.